JoshBrading/Rocket-Q/README.md

 ## How to use

 > Feel free to download my code and self host or make modifications but if you prefer I currently host Rocket-Q myself for anyone to use
-[here](https://rocket-q.tacki.xyz/).
+[here](#) ( I am no longer hosting this project ).
 The actual setup with Twitch is extremely easy, just connect Rocket-Q with Twitch and then customize your commands.
 Currently I just display the commands for Nightbot but this may change soon.

 ## The code
 > About 85% of the code for HTML and CSS was done with a generator.
 I wish I had the time to learn HTML and CSS but alas I wanted to finish the project before the semester started.